arturasb/my-silverblue/README.md

 # my-silverblue &nbsp; [![bluebuild build badge](https://github.com/arturasb/mysilverblue/actions/workflows/build.yml/badge.svg)](https://github.com/arturasb/mysilverblue/actions/workflows/build.yml)

+NOTE - the project is put on hold until `systemd-homed` issues are resolved upstream.

 The purpose of this custom OS image is to provide relevant settings and apps for personalized OS setup.
 Customizations are necessary to make `libvirt`, `virt-manager` and `systemd-homed` functional OOTB.
 Current goals are: